 Eating in Chiang Mai never bored us with the city’s variety of good food and eateries.
-We stumbled into Arroy Dee for Pad Thai on our first night and then returned several times to enjoy other delicious Thai food, with our favorites being their Khai Jiao (crispy omelets deep-fried in oil) and their loaded Tom Yum Soup .
+We stumbled into Arroy Dee for Pad Thai on our first night and then returned several times to enjoy other delicious Thai food, with our favorites dishes being the Khai Jiao (crispy omelets deep-fried in oil) and the loaded Tom Yum Soup.
+Any time we wondered where to eat in Chiang Mai, we came back to this shack for some of the best food in Chiang Mai.
 Arroy Dee translates from Thai to delicious or yummy, which is no exaggeration here.

 Aroy Dee is located “under the tree” on Sirimangkalajarn in Chiang Mai, Thailand.

 Night markets are wildly popular from the huge weekend Chiang Mai night bazaar inside the walls to Chang Puak by the Elephant Gate where the “Cowboy Hat Lady” sets up shop every night.
 We tried a lot of the Chiang Mai night markets, and our favorite was the Sum Meut Market a/k/a Hiding in the Dark Market.
 Open three nights a week, this smaller market outside of the Tops grocery store has it all including two of our local street food favorites – meat on a stick and Khanom Krok.

 We love to eat meat on a stick when we travel.
 Each cuisine takes this grilled staple and adds its own twist.
 People in Chiang Ma typically grill sausage so that it’s spicy, sour and full of flavor.